toddobryan/image/src/sphinx/basicShapes.rst

 Squares, Rectangles, and Regular Polygons
 -----------------------------------------

-Squares, rectangles, and regular polygons get special treatment, and they're very similar to circles and ellipses.
+Squares, rectangles, and regular polygons get special treatment, but they're very similar to circles and ellipses.

 Squares